collective/install.plone.dependencies/README.rst

 .. contents :: :local:

-**This Script is not installing anything at this moment, it is just checking and telling you missing dependencies !!!**

 Introduction
 --------------

 *install.plone.dependencies* is a script with the aim of making the install of dependencies for Plone easier for beginners.

-Currently this script is tested with Ubuntu 12.04.
+Currently this script is tested with Ubuntu 12.04, 12.10, 13.04 and Debian 6 [Squezze]

 Usage
 ------